New to Our Service? Click here.

 - For PCR product, remove or disable any unincorporated dinucleotides.

 - Certain sequence motifs and secondary structures may prevent high-quality results.
 In such situations, we will work with you to formulate a particular sequencing strategy to get the best possible results for you.

-- We provide the following commonly used primers, free of charge.
-Please note that the primer sites on your samples may not be completely complementary to the following standard primers.
+- We provide many commonly used primers, free of charge.
+Please note that the primer sites on your samples may not be completely complementary to these standard primers.
 Therefore, check carefully before using these primers.
-Please click here to view a list of primers that Eton provides.
+Please click here to view the list of primers that Eton provides.